 The Touching Contract

-The Dublin performance of In the Shadow of the State by Sarah Browne and Jesse Jones
+In the Shadow of the State by Sarah Browne and Jesse Jones

 In the Shadow of the State is co-commissioned by Create (Ireland) and Artangel, and is a key project in the Arts Council’s ART: 2016 programme for Ireland 2016.
 By supporting the project, The Arts Council is placing artists and the arts at the centre of how it responds to the Centenary of the 1916 Easter Rising.

 Additional support for the project has come from Dublin City Council, Liverpool Biennial and Heart of Glass (St. Helens)